Ibis + Substrait + DuckDB¶

 Substrait is a new cross-language serialization format for communicating (among other things) query plans.
 It's still in its early days, but there is already nascent support for Substrait in Apache Arrow, DuckDB, and Velox.

-Ibis supports producing Substrait plans from Ibis expressions, with the help of the ibis-substrait library.
+Ibis supports producing Substrait plans from Ibis table expressions, with the help of the ibis-substrait library.
 Let's take a quick peek at how we might use it for query execution.

 First, we can create a